No. 17 NC State faces Stanford, aims for 4th straight road win

 BOTTOM LINE: No. 17 NC State will try to keep its three-game road win streak intact when the Wolfpack play Stanford.

 The Cardinal are 10-2 on their home court.
-Stanford ranks third in the ACC with 26.3 defensive rebounds per game led by Elena Bosgana averaging 5.2.
+Stanford has a 1-1 record in one-possession games.

 The Wolfpack have gone 9-1 against ACC opponents.
-NC State averages 11.7 turnovers per game and is 14-2 when winning the turnover battle.
+NC State is fourth in the ACC scoring 76.0 points per game and is shooting 44.7%.

-Stanford averages 74.3 points, 11.0 more per game than the 63.3 NC State allows.
-NC State has shot at a 44.7% clip from the field this season, 4.0 percentage points greater than the 40.7% shooting opponents of Stanford have averaged.
+Stanford scores 74.3 points, 11.0 more per game than the 63.3 NC State allows.
+NC State has shot at a 44.7% clip from the field this season, 4.0 percentage points higher than the 40.7% shooting opponents of Stanford have averaged.

+The Cardinal and Wolfpack match up Sunday for the first time in ACC play this season.

-TOP PERFORMERS: Brooke Demetre averages 1.8 made 3-pointers per game for the Cardinal, scoring 10 points while shooting 40.2% from beyond the arc.
-Nunu Agara is averaging 17.2 points and 7.9 rebounds over the last 10 games.
+TOP PERFORMERS: Elena Bosgana is averaging 12.6 points, 6.7 rebounds and 1.6 steals for the Cardinal.
+Nunu Agara is averaging 16.1 points and 8.6 rebounds while shooting 40.0% over the past 10 games.

-Aziaha James is shooting 44.6% and averaging 16.9 points for the Wolfpack.
-Zoe Brooks is averaging 14.4 points over the last 10 games.
+Aziaha James is scoring 16.9 points per game and averaging 4.8 rebounds for the Wolfpack.
+Madison Hayes is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Cardinal: 4-6, averaging 65.4 points, 33.0 rebounds, 11.3 assists, 4.7 steals and 3.4 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 70.4 points per game.